Smedley Butler: Banana Wars

-Butler participated in a series of occupations, "police actions" and interventions by the United States in Central America and the Caribbean, later called the Banana Wars because their goal was to protect American commercial interests in the region, particularly those of the United Fruit Company.
+Butler participated in a series of occupations, "police actions", and interventions by the United States in Central America and the Caribbean, later called the Banana Wars due to their goal of protecting American commercial interests in the region, particularly those of the United Fruit Company.
 This company had significant financial stakes in the production of bananas, tobacco, sugar cane, and other products throughout the Caribbean, Central America, and the northern portions of South America.
 The U.S. was also trying to advance its own political interests by maintaining its influence in the region and especially its control of the Panama Canal.
 These interventions started with the Spanish–American War in 1898 and ended with the withdrawal of troops from Haiti and President Franklin D. Roosevelt's Good Neighbor policy in 1934.
-After his retirement, Butler became an outspoken critic of the business interests in the Caribbean, criticizing the ways in which American businesses and Wall Street bankers imposed their agenda on U.S. foreign policy.
+After his retirement, Butler became an outspoken critic of the United States' business interests in the Caribbean, criticizing the ways in which American businesses and Wall Street bankers imposed their agenda on U.S. foreign policy.

 Honduras

 In 1903, Butler was stationed in Puerto Rico on Culebra Island.
 Hearing rumors of a Honduran revolt, the United States government ordered his unit and a supporting naval detachment to sail to Honduras, 1500 mi to the west, to defend the U.S. Consulate there.
 Using a converted banana boat renamed the Panther, Butler and several hundred Marines landed at the port town of Puerto Cortés.
 In a letter home, he describes the action: they were "prepared to land and shoot everybody and everything that was breaking the peace", but instead found a quiet town.
-The Marines re-boarded the Panther and continued up the coast line, looking for rebels at several towns, but found none.
+The Marines re-boarded the Panther and continued up the coastline, looking for rebels at several towns, but found none.

 When they arrived at Trujillo, however, they heard gunfire and came upon a battle in progress that had been ongoing for 55 hours between rebels called Bonillista and Honduran government soldiers at a local fort.
 At the sight of the Marines, the fighting ceased, and Butler led a detachment of Marines to the American consulate, where he found the consul, wrapped in an American flag, hiding among the floor beams.
 As soon as the Marines left the area with the shaken consul, the battle resumed, and the Bonillistas soon controlled the government.
-During this expedition Butler earned the first of his nicknames, "Old Gimlet Eye".
-It was attributed to his feverish, bloodshot eyes—he was suffering from some unnamed tropical fever at the time—that enhanced his penetrating and bellicose stare.
+During this expedition, Butler earned the first of his nicknames: "Old Gimlet Eye".
+It was attributed to his feverish, bloodshot eyes (he was suffering from some unnamed tropical fever at the time) that enhanced his penetrating and bellicose stare.